kavvkon/enlopy/README.rst

 Citing
 ------

-If you use it in an academic work, please consider citing it.
+If you use this library in an academic work, please consider citing it.

 [1] K. Kavvadias, “enlopy: Python toolkit for energy load time series”